troytabrilla/nanigasuki/README.md

 ## AniData

-A simple client for the AniList API <https://anilist.gitbook.io/anilist-apiv2-docs/>.
+A simple unofficial client for the AniList API <https://anilist.gitbook.io/anilist-apiv2-docs/>.
 Used to source data for the other scripts.

 ### Usage